 “After years of working with rescue dogs, I realised that there would always be more dogs needing new homes than there would be homes for them to go to, but worse still, many were poorly behaved, making it less likely that people would take them.
 The task seemed never ending.
 It became clear that the way forward lay in education of new owners, particularly during the early stages of puppy-hood when owners are keen to learn and puppies are very impressionable.

 After realising that clients at puppy classes wanted action and practice to get things right rather than listening to advice, she put all things she wanted to tell them into a book, Perfect Puppy (becoming the most successful book on puppies of all time which is still in print nearly 30 years later), and developed the classes to be much more about precise demonstration and coaching of owners to help them perfect their training techniques.

-At the time, there were few positive training classes for young pups, and in 2002, Gwen began teaching other professionals in dog industry to run successful classes.
+At the time, there were few positive puppy training classes for young pups, and in 2002, Gwen began teaching other professionals in dog industry to run successful classes.
 Puppy School was born and has grown into a fantastic UK network of well-trained professional trainers who help new owners give their puppies the best possible start in life.
 Over 100,000 puppies have passed through our Puppy Schools across the country, and the tutors and associate tutors have grown into a strong, united and incredibly knowledgeable family.